A Journey of a 1000 miles starts with a single step

 After I had realised that physiotherapy was the way to go and that I could exercise my wrist, I started doing some mild work at the gym with free weights to restore the flexibility.

-I still feel some 'tightness' and my wrist does click now but I anything I am concerned about.
+I still feel some 'tightness' and my wrist does click now but not anything I am concerned about.
 Arthritis is likely in future years as the break was at the end of the radius and has increased the chance of arthritis in my wrist.
 I am still carrying out physio exercises when I remember to try to delay any onset of arthritis.

 Spleenectomy